ITI-THM/ros2_surface_scanner/src/README.md

 </p>

-Now it is possible to calibrate the whole scanner by typing the follwinf function into your terminal:
+Now it is possible to calibrate the whole scanner by typing the following function into your terminal:
 ```
 ros2 run surface_scanner calibrate
 ```
+If the calibration succeded you will find the results in the [out](ros2_surface_scanner/src/surface_scanner/out)-directory.
+The Scanner_Node will also send a point cloud of the calculated laser plane to rviz2.
+The used topic for that is *laser_plane*.

+For the intrinsic calibration an .npz-file should be created.
+You can use this file to import the camera data when you start the scanner another time.
+So you don't have to do an intrinsisc calibration every time.
+Just use this calibration method:
 ```
 ros2 run surface_scanner calibrate_with_import <path to camera parameters>
 ```

-### Use the Scanner
+## Use the Scanner
+When the scanner is calibrated you can use it to reconstruct surfaces.
+A method that is always possible after calibration is to acquire one surface line with the following function.
+You will find the created pointcloud in the out-directory.
 ```
 ros2 run surface_scanner surface_line
 ```
-#### Test Set-Up
+### Test Set-Up
+To reconstruct the whole surface the test setup is necessary.
+When you use this command, the object is moved under the scanner in mm steps.
 ```
 ros2 run surface_scanner start_scan
 ```